-Let us now look at the details of a NUMA node (see Listing 6.6). struct pglist_data stores the relevant details.
-A NUMA node is identified by its node ID (node_id).
-Now, each node can contain several zones.
-These are stored in the array node_zones.
+Let us now look at the details of a NUMA node (see Listing 6.8). struct pglist\data stores the relevant details.
+A NUMA node is identified by its node ID (node\id).
+Each node can contain several zones.
+These are stored in the array node\zones.
 We can have one zone of each type at the most.
-The number of populated zones in a node is given by the nr_zones variable.
+The number of populated zones in a node is given by the nr\zones variable.

-On the other hand, node_zonelists contains references to zones in all the nodes.
+On the other hand, node\zonelists contains references to zones in all the nodes.
 This structure contains global information across the system.
 In general, the convention is that the first zone in each zone list belongs to the current node.
 The present and spanned pages retain the same meanings.

 We would like to specifically point out two more important fields.
 The first is a pointer to a special kernel process kswapd.
-It is a background process, also known as a daemon, that finds less frequently used pages and migrates them to the swap space.
+It is a background process, also known as a daemon, that finds infrequently used pages and migrates them to the swap space.
 This frees up much-needed memory space.
-In addition, on a NUMA machine it migrates pages across NUMA nodes based on their access patterns.
-This is a rather low-priority process that runs in the background but nevertheless does a very important job of freeing up memory and balancing the used memory across NUMA nodes.
+Additionally, on a NUMA machine, it migrates pages across NUMA nodes based on their access patterns.
+This is a rather low-priority process that runs in the background but nevertheless does a very important job.
+It frees up memory and balances the used memory across NUMA nodes.

-The field lruvec refers to LRU-related information that is very useful for finding the pages that have been infrequently used in the recent past.
+The field \\lruvec refers to LRU-related information that is very useful for finding the pages that have been infrequently used in the recent past.
 This is discussed in great detail in Section 6.3.2.

-Listing 6.6: struct pglist_data source: include/linux/mmzone.h
+Listing 6.8: struct pglist\data source:include/linux/mmzone.h#L1121

 '''

 typedef struct pglist_data {

 / NUMA node id /

 int node_id;

 / Hierarchical organization of zones /

 struct zone node_zones[MAX_NR_ZONES];

+'''

+'''

 struct zonelist node_zonelists[MAX_ZONELISTS];

 int nr_zones;

-'''

-'''

 / #pages owned by the NUMA node (node_id) /

 unsigned long node_present_pages;

 unsigned long node_spanned_pages;

-/ Pointer to the page swapping daemon / struct task_struct kswapd;
+/ Pointer to the page swapping daemon /

+struct task_struct kswapd;

 / LRU state information /

 struct lruvec lruvec;

 } pg_data_t;

 '''